ibm-cloud-docs/key-protect/shared-responsibilities.md

 | Availability | Provide high availability capabilities, such as {{site.data.keyword.IBM_notm}}-owned infrastructure in multizone regions, to meet local access and low latency requirements for each supported region. | Use the list of [available regions](/docs/key-protect?topic=key-protect-regions) to plan for and create new instances of the service. |
 | Monitoring | Provide integration with select third-party partnership technologies, such as {{site.data.keyword.at_full}}. | Use the provided tools to [review instance logs and activities](/docs/key-protect?topic=key-protect-at-events). |
 | Incidents | Provide notifications for planned maintenance, security bulletins, or unplanned outages. | Set preferences to [receive emails about platform notifications](/docs/get-support?topic=get-support-viewing-notifications){: external}, and monitor the [{{site.data.keyword.IBM_notm}} Cloud status page](/status?selected=announcement){: external} for general announcements. |
-{: caption="Table 1.
-Responsibilities for incident and operations" caption-side="top"}
+{: caption="Responsibilities for incident and operations" caption-side="top"}

 ## Change management
 {: #change-management}